scottshambaugh/mpl_stereo/README.md

 6) **Practice**: If initially unsuccessful, take breaks and try again.
 It might require some practice to get used to this method.

 ### Parallel vs Cross-Eyed Viewing
 By default, the stereograms are set up for "parallel" viewing method as described above.
-For "cross-eyed" viewing, initialize with a negative `ipd` "inter-pupilary distance".
-An ipd of 65 millimeters is the default, so call `AxesStereo2D(ipd=-65)` as a default cross-eyed method.
+For "cross-eyed" viewing, initialize with a negative `ipd` parameter.
+An ipd (Inter-Pupilary Distance) of 65 millimeters is the default, so call `AxesStereo2D(ipd=-65)` for the default cross-eyed viewing.